John-Rood/VectorVault/README.md

 ```
 <br>

-That's all it takes to create an AI customer service chatbot that responds as well as any support rep!
+That's all it takes to create an AI customer service chatbot that responds as well as any human support rep!

 <br>